aravij/JaPa4Py/README.md

  * Extend node semantic fields with custom ones

 # Project status
-In development, but claimed functionality already provided as is in `development` branch.
+In development, but claimed functionality already provided as is in `develop` branch.

 # Usage
 TBD